ibm-cloud-docs/containers/cs_storage_utilities.md

 8. [Attach the block storage devices to your worker nodes](#attach_block).

-## Attaching raw block storage to non-SDS worker nodes
+## Classic: Attaching raw block storage to non-SDS worker nodes
 {: #attach_block}

 To attach the block storage device to a non-SDS worker node, you must create a persistent volume (PV) with the {{site.data.keyword.cloud_notm}} Block Volume Attacher storage class and the details of your block storage device.
 {: shortdesc}

+The instructions in this topic are available for classic worker nodes only.
+If you want to attach raw, unformatted block storage to a VPC worker node, see [Adding raw {{site.data.keyword.blockstorageshort}} to VPC worker nodes](#vpc_api_attach).
+{: note}

 **Before you begin**:
 - Make sure that you [automatically](#automatic_block) or [manually](#manual_block) created raw, unformatted, and unmounted block storage to your non-SDS worker nodes.